-Dry mouth, or xerostomia (zeer-o-STOE-me-uh), refers to a condition in which the salivary glands in your mouth don't make enough saliva to keep your mouth wet.
-Dry mouth is often due to the side effect of certain medications or aging issues or as a result of radiation therapy for cancer.
-Less often, dry mouth may be caused by a condition that directly affects the salivary glands can cause dry mouth.
+Dry mouth, also called xerostomia (zeer-o-STOE-me-uh), is when the salivary glands in the mouth don't make enough saliva to keep the mouth wet.
+Dry mouth often is due to aging, the side effects of certain medicines or radiation therapy for cancer.
+Less often, a condition directly affecting the salivary glands can cause dry mouth.
 You also may experience dry mouth temporarily if you are thirsty or feel anxious about something.

 Treatment for dry mouth depends on the cause.

-If you're not producing enough saliva, you may notice these signs and symptoms all or most of the time:
+If you're not producing enough saliva, you may notice these symptoms all or most of the time: